Over 30 killed as gunmen dressed as medics attack Afghan military hospital

 With U.S. President Donald Trump yet to announce his policy for Afghanistan, where the top U.S. commander has said thousands more international troops may be needed to maintain stability, the attack also pointed to Islamic State's growing threat.

-The movement, opposed to both the Western-backed government in Kabul and the Taliban, is based in the Middle East but has established a solid presence on the border with Pakistan.
+The movement, whose local branch is called Afghanistan Islamic State of Iraq and Syria - Khorasan province (ISIS-K) is opposed to both the Western-backed government in Kabul and the Taliban.
+The movement is based in the Middle East but has established a solid presence on the border with Pakistan.

 It has also mounted several high-profile attacks on civilians in Kabul over the past year, including several on prominent Shi'ite targets.